 - 1.1 A member of staff should approach the student and explain to them, in a supportive and understanding manner, that concerns about their wellbeing have emerged.
-This would ordinarily be a member of staff within the academic department/school with primary responsibility and/or knowledge of the student concerned (e.g. their Academic Guidance Tutor or Director of Studies) together with the Departmental Disability Coordinators.
-However, if concerns arise outside of the teaching environment, then the Student Wellbeing Officer or Head of College should take the lead, in consultation with the student's Department/ school.
-Should a member of staff require advice or guidance on this they should contact the Head of Wellbeing or Head of Disability Services.
-The purpose of this stage is to understand the student's needs and to refer to Student Support Services to put the support in place. - 1.2 The student should be made aware of the precise nature of the behaviour that has caused these concerns to be raised, including, if appropriate, reference to the level of perceived risk presented by the student as measured by the risk assessment process.
-The member of staff will attempt to resolve the matter through discussions with the student.
-The student should be given the opportunity to explain their own views on the matter, and be encouraged to think about using one or more of the support services offered by the University or available outside the University.
+This would ordinarily be a member of staff within the academic school/faculty with primary responsibility and/or knowledge of the student concerned (e.g. their Academic Guidance Tutor or Programme Leader) together with the Departmental Disability Coordinators.
+However, if concerns arise outside of the teaching environment, then the Student Wellbeing Officer or Head of College should take the lead, in consultation with the student's school/faculty.
+Should a member of staff require advice or guidance on this they should contact the Head of Wellbeing, Head of Disability Services or Deputy Head of Wellbeing and Disabilities.
+The purpose of this stage is to understand the student's needs and to signpost or refer to Student Support Services so that appropriate support can be implemented. - 1.2 The student should be made aware of the precise nature of the behaviour that has caused these concerns to be raised, including, if appropriate, reference to the level of perceived risk presented by the student as measured by the risk assessment process.
+Through discussions with the student the member of staff will seek to identify support mechanisms and options to address the concerns and enable the student to engage effectively with their studies and university life.
+The student should be given the opportunity to explain their views on the matter and be encouraged to think about using one or more of the support services offered by the University or available outside the University.
 It may also be appropriate to look into the possibility of making special arrangements to enable the student to study effectively. - 1.3 It is hoped that in most cases issues can be resolved at this level, and that students will respond positively, cooperating fully with the process and taking advantage of the support available. - 1.4 A review period should be determined between staff and student to note progress made.
 If concerns have been addressed satisfactorily, this will be noted.
-If, however, the concerns have not been addressed, a further review period may be agreed, or the case will move to the next stage of the procedure. - 1.5 The informal discussions, advice and any undertakings made by the Department/School/College and/or the student should be documented for the benefit of both the department/school and the student.
+If, however, the concerns have not been addressed, a further review period may be agreed, or the case will move to the next stage of the procedure. - 1.5 The informal discussions, advice and any undertakings made by the school/faculty/College and/or the student should be documented for the benefit of both the faculty/school and the student.
 Student Support Services should be provided with the notes in order to update risk assessments and ensure that all follow-up procedures are in place. - 1.6 If a student does not engage with support or if concerns cannot be addressed through the informal route, they should be informed that more formal action under Stage 2 of this policy and procedure may be considered appropriate.